Just a Couple is a new BBC Three comedy series about the trials and tribulations of a hilarious millennial couple and their clashes.

 Frieda: Yes, we are in trouble, and no it’s not just black folks.
 Commitment is definitely an issue.

-7# Michael you’ve spent some time in America recently, what’s it like out there for an actor, are you staying with us in the UK or are you planning on relocating like some of your peers?
+7# Michael, you spent some time in America recently, what’s it like out there for an actor, are you staying with us in the UK or are you planning on relocating like some of your peers?

-Michael: My time in the US was life changing.
-It was was the toughest and most challenging journey I’ve ever embarked on.
+Michael: My time in the US was life-changing.
+It was the toughest and most challenging journey I’ve ever embarked on.
 But I would do it again in a heartbeat.
 Because not only did I grow as an actor but also as a human being.
-I learnt a lot about life, culture, the arts, languages, people, food, music etc. Just leaving everything behind to focus on becoming the best version of you was the best gift I could give myself.
-Growing as a actor is simultaneous with growing as a human being (as Stella Adler would say) and I now live by that ethos.
+I learned a lot about life, culture, the arts, languages, people, food, music etc. Just leaving everything behind to focus on becoming the best version of you was the best gift I could give myself.
+Growing as an actor is simultaneous with growing as a human being (as Stella Adler would say) and I now live by that ethos.